Para Handy - Master Mariner

-Para Handy - Master Mariner is a series produced and broadcast by the BBC, set in the western isles of Scotland in the 1930s, based on the Para Handy books by Neil Munro.
+Para Handy as Master Mariner is a series produced and broadcast by the BBC, set in the western isles of Scotland in the 1930s, based on the Para Handy books by Neil Munro.
 It starred Duncan Macrae as Peter "Para Handy" MacFarlane, captain of the puffer Vital Spark.

 The series followed the Vital Spark's adventures around the coastal waters of Inner Hebrides and the various schemes that Para Handy would get himself and his crew involved in.